Direction Preferring Confidence Intervals: CIs for the selected parameters

-Conditional coverage control entails FCR control for independent test statistics \citep{weinstein2013selection}.The conditional control applies to each specific parameter individually, whereas the control of FWER or FCR is based on average expectations across all parameters.
-So, the conditional coverage is controlled regardless of the number of parameters $m$ for thresholding selection rules such as $|Y_i| > t_i$.
-If reporting only on a single parameter that was selected.
-In contrast, for BY05-adjusted CIs the number of selected and the total number of parameters considered must be reported.
+Conditional coverage control entails FCR control for independent test statistics \citep{weinstein2013selection}.
+The conditional control applies to each specific parameter individually, whereas the control of FWER or FCR is based on average expectation across all parameters.
+So the conditional coverage is controlled regardless of the number of parameters $m$, as long as the selection rules is based on individual thresholding, i.e., selection rules such as $|Y_i| > t_i$.
+This is especially important for exploratory mode of analysis where the family of parameters is not clearly defined (but the selection rule is).
+This is the case for exploratory endpoints in medical research, which are rarely adjusted for selection.
+In contrast BY05-adjusted CIs have meaningful FCR guarantee only among the family of $m$ parameters initially considered.

 Fourth, controlling the marginal FCR (mFCR), defined as,